dino1729/berkshire-hathaway-gpt/README.md

 This reads the json file, generates embeddings for each chunk of text, and saves the results to your database.

-There is a 200ms delay between each request to avoid rate limiting.
+There is a 900ms delay between each request to avoid rate limiting.

-This process will take 20-30 minutes.
+This process will take a while

 ### App